"How could this be happening?

 And I'm completely alone.

-A substantial portion of the priests of the Archdiocese of
+A substantial portion of the priests of the archdiocese

-St. Louis — fifty, sixty, maybe more — are dressed in
+— fifty, sixty, maybe more — are dressed in identical,

 and then wraps around the New Cathedral, ending out of sight,